realizse/realitemsdocs/pages/whitepaper/whitepaper.md

 ## Components

-Each component of our toolset focuses on moving an item through each step of its life cycle.
-For each step in the lifecycle, we provide a tool to achieve that goal.
-While we provide tools to manually acheive each goal, we also provide integration points which enable the automation of each step.
-For example, the creation of a digital identy can be manual or automated, depending on the needs of the organization.
-Automation would enable in-house or third-party processes to trigger the creation of a new digital identity.
-After a digital identity is created, our toolset facilitates the creation of digital events and the association of those events with the digital identity.
-This process can be manual or automated.
-Our integration points lay the foundation for the use of IOT devices to bolster the history of an item.
+We provide web and native applications along with API access options to facilitate tracking and tracing items throughout their product life cycle.
+By leveraging organizations’ existing ERP systems and IOT device infrastructure, our API integrations facilitate product life-cycle event recording automations on blockchain.
+We also provide a UI suite of tools enabling blockchain interaction when needed.

 ### TAM (Tokenized Asset Manager)

-The TAM is a web application that provides the ability to create digital identities for physical items.
-Once a digital identitiy is created, TAM is used to manage and monitor those digital IDs.
-The TAM is also used to manage the Users, Administrators, and Smart Contracts in a system.
+TAM is a web application that provides the ability to create digital identities for physical items.
+Once a digital identity is created, TAM is used to manage and monitor those digital IDs.
+It’s also used to manage the Users, Administrators, and Smart Contracts in a system.

 ### CP4 (Consumer Protection 4.0)

 CP4 is a mobile application that is designed to allow the end-consumer to verify, take ownership, and manage the digital identities of the items they collect.
 CP4 is a mobile-first web app that requires no installation.
 After a user verifies and takes ownership of an item, they have access to all of the content and services associated with that item.

 ### Tracker

-Tracker is a mobile application that provides the ability to add digital events to digital identities.
-When the Tracker scans an items smart label, the user is prompted to provide specific information about the state of the item.
-This information, along with the timestamp and location is written to the blockchain as a digital event and forever associated with that digital identity.
-Digital events can contain text, photos, documents and videos.
+Tracker is a mobile application that records tracking events to the blockchain.
+Tracking information, such as timestamp and location is written to the blockchain and forever associated with an item’s digital identity.
+This info can also include text, photos, documents, videos and other content.

 ### RIS (Real Items Server)

-The Real Items Server manages the business logic and is the gatekeeper between the Real Items system and the blockchain.
-Everything that happens to digital identities and digital events goes through the Real Items Server.
+The Real Items Server executes the business logic of our platform and handles interaction with the blockchain.

 ### GraphQL API

-Interactions with the Real Items Server are handled through the GraphQL API.
-In addition to responding to the components of the Real Items system, RIS also serves as an integration point for third-party and in-house applications.
-This means that producers can automate existing processes, such as IOT devices, into the creation and management of digital identities and events.
+We make our GraphQL API available to developers so they can integrate our solution into their existing ERP systems.

 ### RIO (Real Items Oracle)

-The Real Items Oracle is designed to allow an organization's RI system to communicate with other RI systems.
-Via RIO, Digital IDs and events on disparate systems can become visible.
-This increases the range of possibilities for end-users and makes it possible to add items to public marketplaces.
+The Real Items Oracle is the gateway to the wider Real Items universe and is designed to facilitate visibility of items in other Real Items systems, making it possible for end-users to view other items in their closet.

 ## Barriers to Adoption